-Spray nozzles are very common but have two issues: they apply water faster than most soils can absorb it, and wind can blow the small water drops off target — causing water to run on to sidewalks and into the street.
+Spray nozzles are very common but have two issues: they apply water faster than most soils can absorb it, and wind can blow the small water drops off target.
+This causes water to run on to sidewalks and into the street.

 Rotors shoot a single stream of water that moves slowly over a landscape, giving soil time to absorb the water.
 Rotors are commonly used on large landscapes.

 Rotary nozzles apply water slowly and produce large, wind-resistant water drops.
-They can be up to 30 percent more efficient than spray nozzles and are the best choice for watering a lawn.
+They can be up to 30 percent more efficient than spray nozzles.
+They are the best choice for watering a lawn.

 Video: Replacing spray nozzles with rotary nozzles is simple.

-Drip irrigation applies water slower and deeper into the soil, and is the best way to water plants and trees.
-Not irrigating the area between plants saves a lot of water and reduces weeds, and installation is easy – watch this video.
+Drip irrigation applies water slower and deeper into the soil and is the best way to water plants and trees.
+Not irrigating the area between plants saves a lot of water and reduces weeds.
+Installation is easy – watch this video.

 #3 Prevent Water Runoff

 If your sprinklers apply water faster than your soil can absorb it, water will run off of your landscape, on to the sidewalk and into the street.
-You can avoid runoff by using rotary nozzles and drip irrigation, or by reducing your watering times and watering more often.
+You can avoid runoff by using rotary nozzles and drip irrigation.
+You can also do this by reducing your watering times and watering more often.